SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/cheatsheet.md

 | `rancher inspect [stack name]/[service name] | jq '.' | grep 'value'` | Print the configuration for a service in JSON, use `jq` to apply the filter `'.'`, and search for a value using `grep` |
 | `rancher scale [stack name]/[service name]=2` | Set number of containers to run for a service.
 In this case, the service is scaled to two containers. |

-## Common approaches when all all fails
+## Common approaches when all else fails

 TODO Stop the service, remove the containers.
 Don't remove the service or stack.